VISA

 - Previous Philippine Visa (if any)

-- Certificate of Police Check Record
+- Certificate of Police Check Record (issued within the last three (3) months)

 Foreign nationals visiting the Philippines temporarily for scientific, commercial, industrial, professional and business purposes, who will not receive any compensation from a company/entity in the Philippines for services rendered in the country.